8/5/2024

 Mike Regan

-I guess turning to sort of the spending in Florida.
-Is that more just to build out the existing medical market if adult use doesn't pass in November or is it sort of an anticipation of adult use passing in November?
-Sort of on that, I guess any thoughts on, I guess, the yes on three campaign and additional contributions, especially now that Ken Griffin donating 12 million to fight it.
+I guess turning to sort of the spending in Florida, is that more just to build out the existing medical market if adult use doesn't pass in November, or is it sort of an anticipation of adult use passing in November?
+Sort of on that, I guess, any thoughts on, I guess, the Yes on 3 campaign and additional contributions, especially now that Ken Griffin is donating $12 million to fight it?

 speaker

 Thanks.
 Yeah, so Anthony here, Mike, I'll take that one as well.
-You know, what we're investing into Florida, irrespective of the vote in November.
-Right.
-So the vote November is just essentially more optionality on the business.
-You know, given the vertically integrated nature of that market, you have to invest essentially within wholesale before retail.
+You know, look, we're investing into Florida irrespective of the vote in November, right?
+So the vote in November is just essentially more optionality on the business.
+You know, look, given the vertically integrated nature of that market, you have to invest essentially within wholesale before retail.
 We've done that.
 We're going to continue to make additional wholesale investments.
 We're going to continue to make additional retail investments.
 Now, the investments we're making today is not a bet on adult use.
-Now, if and when the vote goes our way, the industry's way in November, that will probably force us to revisit our capital plan to the state of Florida and revisit it then in terms of how, you know, how about initiative is looking at this moment.
-I mean, look, we're a number of months away.
+Now, if and when the vote goes our way, the industry's way in November, that will probably force us to revisit our capital plan for the state of Florida and revisit it then.
+In terms of how, you know, how the ballot initiative is looking at this moment, I mean, look, we're a number of months away.
 It's pretty premature at this point to really comment on it because, again, there's a lot of games being played.
-There's more dollars and donations are going to be coming in on both sides.
-The reality is that, you know, asking a couple of months, you will have a better sense for where this thing is really tracking.
-But here at Greensville, we're investing in the market irrespective of the vote November.
+There's more dollars and donations that are going to be coming in on both sides.
+And the reality is that, you know, ask in a couple months and we'll have a better sense of where this thing is really tracking.
+But here at Greenbelt, we're investing in the market irrespective of the vote in November.

 speaker